Inscriptional Pahlavi

 Inscriptional Pahlavi is the earliest attested form of Pahlavi scripts, and is evident in clay fragments that have been dated to the reign of Mithridates I (r.
 171–138 BC).
-Other early evidence includes the Pahlavi inscriptions of Arsacid era coins and rock inscriptions of Sassanid kings and other notables such as Kartir.
+Other early evidence includes the Pahlavi inscriptions of Parthian coins and the rock inscriptions of Sasanian emperors and other notables, such as Kartir the High Priest.

 Letters

 Inscriptional Pahlavi used 19 non-joining letters:

 Numbers

 Inscriptional Pahlavi had its own numerals:

 Numbers are written right-to-left.
 Numbers without corresponding numerals are additive.
 For example, 24 is written as 𐭽𐭻 (20 + 4).

 Unicode

 Inscriptional Pahlavi script was added to the Unicode Standard in October, 2009 with the release of version 5.2.

 The Unicode block for Inscriptional Pahlavi is U+10B60–U+10B7F: